Back

 Jade, diagnosed at 27 with Acinic Cell Carcinoma when she was pregnant, shares her story.

 My name is Jade Palmer.
-I'm currently twenty eight.
+I'm currently twenty-eight.
 I was diagnosed with salivary gland cancer in December 2019.
 I had acinic cell carcinoma in my parotid gland and I had my surgery at the end of December 2019.

 I feel as though whenever I speak to anyone about my cancer journey or the type of cancer I've had, I've always got the reply of, ‘wow, you're really young and it's a very rare cancer’, which I've completely understood after the research I've done.
-So I just feel like sharing my story for anyone else in the potential same kind of age bracket as me, so they can see that there’s someone who's actually had it too, and has also shared that story.
-So maybe they can kind of relate.

-I think I said, because it's such a rare cancer, I feel as though so many people might feel really alone and being able to connect with everyone who's got it or had it, or had an experience with it, it's really helped kind of feel somewhat normal in a way that it's just not me by myself in this world going through it.
+As I said, because it's such a rare cancer, I feel as though so many people might feel really alone and being able to connect with everyone who's got it or had it, or had an experience with it, it's really helped kind of feel somewhat normal in a way that it's just not me by myself in this world going through it.

 Do you have one piece of advice for someone with a new diagnosis?

-Just to stay strong.
-It's really, really difficult because I felt that I was always trying to stay strong for everyone else.
-But just stay strong for yourself, because, you know, in that situation, I think there's so many emotions and so many people are worried about you and kind of you know, you just want to make sure that they're OK.
-Well, that's what I felt like.
-I just felt like I want to make sure my mum was OK and my children were OK, but I just didn't feel like I was actually looking after me and my mental health as well as, like, my physical health.
-So definitely, you know, stay strong for yourself and know that you're in the right hands and you know, you'll be OK if you just stay, you know, through the past and just don't mentally go downhill, because that just doesn't help the situation because, you know, the doctors, nurses and everyone else trying to work really are trying to help get you through it.
+So definitely, you know, stay strong for yourself and know that you're in the right hands and you know, you'll be OK if you just stay, you know, through the path and just don't mentally go downhill, because that just doesn't help the situation because, you know, the doctors, nurses and everyone else trying to work really are trying to help get you through it.

 What has helped you stay mentally strong throughout the process?

-I just carried on.
-I just carried on with everything I was doing.
-And at the time I was in university, I was still getting on with my studies.
-I just had a baby.
-I was still being a full time mum as well as studying.
-I just didn't stop.
 I felt as though if I stopped, I would be overthinking everything.
-So being able to carry on and just think, right, OK, until I can get to my surgery date, I think that was my hardest part, is knowing I had it and then getting to the date of ‘I need to have this removed now’.
-I think those few weeks would have been a lot worse mentally if I didn't just have the mentality of I've just got to keep going now and get to that date.
+So being able to carry on and just think, right, OK, until I can get to my surgery date, I think that was my hardest part, is knowing I had it and then getting to the date of right ‘I need to have this removed now’.

-And when I get to that date have the surgery and this is the next chapter.
-The recovery now and seeing how it all went.
-So, yeah, definitely.
-Just keep going then.
 It's really hard.
 I found it really, really hard to keep going, but I just thought if I just stop, I'm just going to really mentally go down.
-And I did want to get myself into a dark place because it wouldn't have been OK for me
+And I didn’t want to get myself into a dark place because it wouldn't have been OK for me.

 Where was your lump?

-I didn't actually know.
-I didn't feel a lump.
-I didn't have any symptoms.
-It was in the parotid gland and they told me it was luckily very like it was early stage, but they wouldn't have noticed until much later stage more, most probably.
-Which is quite a scary feeling, really, because I think if they didn't see it then, I don't know what would have happened in the future, which is something I try not to think about, but it does cross my mind at times.
+Which is quite a scary feeling, really, because I think if they didn't see it then, I don't know what would have happened in the future, which is something I try not to over think about, but it does cross my mind at times.

 Do they think the headache was related to the cancer?

-No, they actually confirmed it wasn't.
-It was actually just pregnancy related migraines, which was really lucky.
 And the surgeon I have actually his words were ‘someone's definitely looking down on you’ because it was a very lucky chance to find it when they weren't actually looking for anything to do with cancer at that time.

 Are you still having regular scans?

 No, I still have my six monthly MRI’s and I still see the consultant every three months.
 So last week I saw my consultant, who is currently very pleased with my recovery and my movement in my face is back to normal and, you know, my scars healed really well.
-So they're really happy so far.
-So I think I'm due an MRI now and around June because I had my last in December, but so far so good.
-So it's really positive.

 You have a rare cancer – did you find it hard to find reliable information?